Multiple ICE impersonation arrests made during nationwide immigration crackdown

 Johnson was charged with three counts of kidnapping and one count each of impersonating a law enforcement officer, petty larceny, assault and battery, according to jail records.

-Johnson bonded out of jail over the weekend, and in a court appearance Saturday his parents pleaded with the judge saying that their son has mental health issues and “has tried to get help” in the past, “but he needs to continue with that therapy,” according to CNN affiliate WCIV.
+Johnson bonded out of jail over the weekend, and in a court appearance Saturday his family pleaded with the judge, saying their son has mental health issues and “has tried to get help” in the past, “but he needs to continue with that therapy,” according to CNN affiliate WCIV.

+An ICE spokesperson in a statement Wednesday noted “imposters” who commit such “dangerous” actions can face criminal charges at the federal, state and local levels.

+“U.S. Immigration and Customs Enforcement officers and agents are highly trained and dedicated professionals who are sworn to uphold the law, protect the American people and support U.S. national security interests,” the statement said.
+“ICE strongly condemns the impersonation of its officers or agents.”

 ‘Vulnerable in this moment’

-The founder and president of the Charleston Hispanic Association told CNN he does not believe this is an isolated incident.
+The founder and president of the Charleston Hispanic Association told CNN that harassment of his constituents based on their ethnicity is commonplace.

 “We hear of Hispanics being targeted quite a bit.
 It’s an everyday thing,” Enrique Grace told CNN.
 “I don’t think this is an isolated case, it was just caught on video.
 It’s pretty sad to see that.”